-- Children aged 1-6 years: Up to 10 g of cream on a total skin area no larger than 100 cm² (100 square centimeters) in size.
+- Children were aged 1-6 years: Up to 10 g of cream on a total skin area no larger than 100 cm² (100 square centimeters) in size.
 Application time: about 1 hour, up to 5 hours.

-- Children aged 7-11 years: 20 g cream to the total area of the skin, of not more than 200 cm² (200 square centimeters) in size.
+- Children were aged 7-11 years: 20 g cream to the total area of the skin, of not more than 200 cm² (200 square centimeters) in size.
 Application time: about 1 hour, up to 5 hours.

 The cream can be used by children with atopic dermatitis.
 Effect time is 30 minutes.

 - avoid the area around the eyes, nose, or mouth.
 If this happens, rinse with plenty of water;

 - throwing away in the trash, make sure of the inaccessibility for children and pets;

 - Emla cream blocks pain and feeling in the skin.
 Be careful to avoid damaging treated skin by scratching, rubbing, or coming into contact with extreme cold or heat.